pillars/lengthy/README.md

 ### `to(stringOrArray)`

-Lengthy can convert a string to a single unit or multiple ones.
+Measures can convert a string to a single unit or multiple ones.
 You can use any of the units listed above.
 You can also add a precision (replace * with the unit you want):

 - `*-round` will return the rounded value
 - `*-floor` will return the rounded value downwards to the closest integer